POLS 003. Politics Across the World (CP)

-This course provides an introduction to the comparative, cross-national study of states, focusing on the origins of the contemporary system of nation-states, the nature of revolution, political and economic development processes, the theory and practice of democratization, and the role of ideas, philosophies, ideologies, and religious beliefs in shaping patterns of political development.
-We will examine contemporary examples of political conflict and political violence, and discuss the ways in which international politics, globalization, and technological innovation impinge on domestic politics.
-The course also provides an introduction to the theories and methods used by political scientists who engage in the art of comparative politics.
-To illustrate these themes, we will examine a wide variety of countries, cases, and topics.
+This course teaches students how to analyze and compare the politics and societies of countries around the world.
+Topics vary by instructor but may include the origins of the contemporary system of nation-states, the consolidation and breakdown of democratic and authoritarian political regimes, the ways that the “rules of the game” in politics structure competition and favor certain groups over others, the politics of economic development and globalization, the nature and dynamics of social movements, revolutions and civil wars, and the role of identities, ideologies, and religious beliefs in shaping patterns of political development, and conflict, and inclusion/exclusion.
+The course also provides an introduction to some of the main theories, concepts, and methods used by political scientists who engage in the art of comparative politics.
+To explore these themes, we draw examples from a variety of countries and regions across the world.

 Catalog chapter: Political Science